 If you offer free shipping, lower shipping rates will increase your profit margin.
 If your customers pay for shipping, they are more likely to complete a purchase with a positive customer experience if you charge lower shipping costs.

-A recent study from the National Retail Federation (NRF) found that three quarters of respondents see free shipping as a must.
-This was a 68% increase from the previous year.
+A 2019 study from the National Retail Federation (NRF) found that three quarters of respondents see free shipping as a must.
+This was a 68% increase from 2018.
 That expectation includes free shipping for orders of less than $50.
 The best way to afford free shipping is to reduce shipping costs.

 High shipping costs are the number one reason people abandon online shopping carts.
 So how can you reduce your shipping costs?
 Is it possible to get a lower shipping rate?
-Here are 7 ways you can reduce your shipping costs:
+Here are seven ways you can reduce your shipping costs.

 You can’t reduce the weight of your products, but you can slim down your packaging and infill.

 - Use a bag rather than a box whenever you can.
-Most clothing can be safely shipped in Tyvek or plastic shipping bags.
+You can ship most clothing safely in Tyvek or plastic shipping bags.